letsrock85/HackHarvard17_project/README.md

 3. Type "npm install" to install node packages
 4. Type "npm run nodeapp" to start the server and app

-then you will have to install Chrome Extension locally.
+Then you will have to install Chrome Extension locally.
-To do that, follow the instruction bellow:
+To do that, follow the instructions bellow:
 1. Navigate to chrome://extensions
 2. Expand the Developer dropdown menu and click “Load Unpacked Extension”
-3. Navigate to the local folder containing the extension’s code and click Ok
+3. Navigate to the local folder containing the extension’s (src/ai_extension) code and click Ok
 4. Assuming there are no errors, the extension should load into your browser

-after that navigate to facebook.com and click on a new ico "A.I." in the top right app drawer and then allows to use your micro to recognize your commands.
+Once the extension has been successfully loaded into your browser, navigate to facebook.com, click on the extension icon "Hi-Oid" in the top right app drawer and then click allow when the browser asks to use your microphone so it can listen to voice commands.

-Now, by scrolling you feed wall you can say "i don't like it" and the A.I. will learn it + hide it from you page and then extension in connection with A.I. will improve your browsering experience by removing unpleasant stuff.
+Now while scrolling your feed you can simply say "i do not like it" and then the Hi-Oid will hide it, it will then learn the kinds of photos that you don't like.
+After using it more and more the artificial intellence will improve your browsering experience by removing any unpleasant posts.
+For the purpose of this demo, make sure the cursor is on the post or picture and then repeat the voice command.